IanCicoloMarques/edopro-blind-accessibility/README.md

 You can find us on our [discord server](https://discord.gg/4zKcttmtu4)

 Yu-Gi-Oh! is a trademark of Shueisha and Konami.
 This project is not affiliated with or endorsed by Shueisha or Konami.

-This is a fork of [Project Ignis](https://github.com/ProjectIgnis), is a separated project and is not maintained by their team.